worldwidecam/timeline-forum/README.md

    - Maintain focus on timeline visualization and interaction

 ### Development Priorities
-1. Timeline visualization and interaction
+1. Timeline-centric visualization and interaction
 2. Post-to-event promotion system
 3. User authentication and profiles
 4. Privacy controls and sharing features